-- Criterion 1.1 (1a 1d): Alignment and Accuracy 10 possible points Materials adequately address the MCCRS for Science. - Criterion 1.2 (1e 1h): Learning Progressions and Coherence 8 possible points Materials attend to the learning progressions emphasized in the standards so that the curriculum is coherent both within grades and across grade bands and is cohesive and consistent with the progressions in the MCCRS for Science.
+- Criterion 1.1 (1a 1d): Alignment and Accuracy 10 possible points Materials adequately address the MCCRS for Science. - Criterion 1.2 (1e 1h): Learning Progressions and Coherence 8 possible points

+Materials attend to the learning progressions emphasized in the standards so that the curriculum is coherent both within grades and across grade bands and is cohesive and consistent with the progressions in the MCCRS for Science.

-Criterion 1.1: ALIGNMENT AND ACCURACY INDICATORS OF SUPERIOR QUALITY GUIDING QUESTIONS EVIDENCE OF HOW THE MATERIALS SCORE COMPREHENSIVE CURRICULUM: 1a.
+INDICATORS OF SUPERIOR QUALITY GUIDING QUESTIONS EVIDENCE OF HOW THE MATERIALS SCORE 1a.
 Materials align with all grade-level/course content within the MCCRS for Science, including the major work specific to each grade level and the supporting or additional content.
 (4 points) Does each lesson clearly indicate the specific standards addressed in the materials?
 Have all components of the standards been addressed?
 Does the lesson comprehensively address the content of the standards?
 Is complexity apparent in the materials?
 Address grade-level or content- appropriate standards.
-Ensure that students attain grade-level proficiency while engaging in 3-5 science.
-0 2 4 COMPLEMENTARY CURRICULUM: 1a.
-Materials align with at least 50 percent of the grade-level/course content within the MCCRS for Science, including the major work of the grade level and the supporting or additional content.
-(4 points) Do at least 50% of the lessons show the specific standards addressed in the materials?
-Are at least 50% of the aspects or parts of the standards addressed?
-Does the lesson thoroughly address the content of the standards?
-Is complexity evident in the materials?
-Address grade-level or content- appropriate standards.
-Ensure students achieve grade-level proficiency while engaging in 3-5 science.
-0 2 4

-1b.
-Materials are aligned with research-based instructional practices related to 3-5 Science .
+Ensure that students attain grade-level proficiency while engaging in 9-12 science.
+0 2 4 1b.
+Materials are aligned with research-based instructional practices related to 9-12 Science .
 (2 points) Do the materials outline the program's teaching methodologies and research- based strategies that assist educators in understanding and implementing?
 Explain the instructional approaches of the program.
 Identify and reference research-based and evidence-based strategies used in the design.
 0 1 2 1c.
 Materials present content, scientific and engineering practices, and the nature of science accurately and scientifically.
-(2 points) Are the materials free from information that is inaccurate or misleading?
+Are the materials free from information that is inaccurate or misleading?
 Present currently accepted scientific information in an unbiased manner.
+0 1 2

-Clearly describe scientists' methods to obtain, evaluate, and communicate information.
+(2 points) Clearly describe scientists' methods to obtain, evaluate, and communicate information.
 Avoid information or activities that may lead to common misconceptions.
-0 1 2 1d.
+1d.
 Materials offer students opportunities to develop and use models.
 (2 points) Do students develop and use models for sense-making and explanations of scientific phenomena?
 Are there opportunities to revise and improve models both individually and collaboratively?
 Engage students in developing and utilizing representative and systems models.
 Engage students in creating and employing various forms of modeling (e.g., drawings, mathematical models, simulations).
-0 1 2

-TOTAL SCORE CRITERION 1.1
+0 1 2 TOTAL SCORE CRITERION 1.1